How much does equity release cost?

 *Updated June 2024*

-How much equity release costs will depend on which type of plan you choose, a lifetime mortgage or a home reversion plan.
+How much equity release costs will depend on which type of plan you choose:

-• Home reversion plan - The cost of releasing equity with a home reversion plan will includes fees for professional help and advice, an arrangement fee, the cost of having your home valued and your legal fees.
+- Home reversion plan - The cost of releasing equity with a home reversion plan will include fees for professional help and advice, an arrangement fee, the cost of having your home valued and your legal fees.
 There is no interest to pay as you have sold all or part of your home, rather than taking out a loan.

 1. The cost of independent financial advice – payable when your equity release plan is set up